-(a) The applicant may choose whether the time period to be used in determining gross annual income shall be for the 12 months or the 90 days before the date of application.
+(a) The applicant may choose whether the time period to be used in determining gross annual income shall be the 12 months or the calendar month prior to the month of application.
 Regardless of the selected time period, income shall be converted to a yearly figure.
-Income for household members who are receiving Supplemental Nutrition Assistance Program (SNAP), Cash or Medical benefits from DPW will be annualized based on the gross amount documented on DPW's Client Information System.
+Income for household members who are receiving Supplemental Nutrition Assistance Program (SNAP), Cash or Medical benefits from DHS will be annualized based on the gross amount documented on DHS's Client Information System.